Flag football: Varsity flag football

+On March 21, 2026, the Big South Conference announced it would start sponsoring flag football in the 2028 season (2027–28 school year), making it the first Division I conference to make such an announcement.
+At the time of announcement, five full members (Charleston Southern, Gardner–Webb, Radford, UNC Asheville, USC Upstate) had either already added the sport or committed to adding it in the near future.
+However, the Big South would not be the first D-I conference to officially sponsor the sport.
+On June 16, 2026, the Mid-Eastern Athletic Conference announced it would start a flag football championship in the 2026–27 school year.

+In May 2026, the NCAA recommended that all three divisions sponsor legislation to elevate flag football to full championship status, initially as a "National Collegiate" championship open to members of all divisions.
+By that time, over 100 NCAA members had planned to field women's flag football teams in the spring 2027 season.
+Should said legislation be passed at the January 2027 NCAA convention, the first official championship could take place as early as spring 2028.

 Canada

 Varsity flag football

 The Réseau du sport étudiant du Québec (RSEQ), a U Sports conference in Quebec, began sponsoring university women's flag football independently of U Sports in 2021.
 Additionally, the RSEQ is also a member of the Canadian Collegiate Athletic Association (CCAA) and has sponsored college women's flag football since 2009 and men's flag football since 2017.
 The version of flag football played by the RSEQ is a hybrid of American football and Canadian football rules, utilizing Canadian fields and scoring rules with the 4 downs seen in the American game.

 Canadian Flag Football League

 The Canadian Flag Football League (CFFL) was established in 2019 and runs Canada's CFFL National Championship.
 The league is affiliated with Football Canada, the national governing body for football in Canada and its variants.
 The winners of the CFFL National Championship also gain the opportunity to represent Canada in international competition.

 The league's major objective is to help integrate existing adult flag leagues on a nationwide basis.
 Depending on the region, teams compete in their Regional Championships, either Eastern, Western, or Central.
 The top two teams from each division advance to the national championship.

 There are three divisions for the CFFL: male, female, and mixed.